Kony-CSE/Tapjacking/README.md

   i.e. Your workspace --> Your project

-  2)Once you do step 1 everything is taken care.
+  2) Once you do step 1 everything is taken care.
   For your reference we have also provided a Kony project handling the Tapjacking.